carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 ---
 >
 #### [TAG CI/CD] jenkis etc
-> about
+about
-<br> **Q:** How do you handle CI/CD in your team?
+**Q:** How do you handle CI/CD in your team?
-<br> **A:** We use Jenkins for our CI/CD pipelines.
+**A:** We use Jenkins for our CI/CD pipelines.
 Every commit triggers automatic builds, tests, and deployments.
-<br> We follow a multistage pipeline approach — from QA to production — ensuring every change passes all validations before going live.
+We follow a multistage pipeline approach — from QA to production — ensuring every change passes all validations before going live.
-<br> CI and CD are ways to deliver code automatically.
-<br> there are some tools available.
+CI and CD are ways to deliver code automatically. there are some tools available.
-<br> Right now, I work with Jenkins.
+Right now, I work with Jenkins.
 I’ve also used Jenkins in other companies before.
-<br> But there are other options, like Bitbucket, GitHub Actions, and Azure Pipelines. all of them are good options.
+But there are other options, like Bitbucket, GitHub Actions, and Azure Pipelines. all of them are good options.

-> Continuous Integration (CI) ensures that code changes are automatically tested.
+Continuous Integration (CI) ensures that code changes are automatically tested.
-<br> Continuous Deployment (CD) automates the release of new features.
+Continuous Deployment (CD) automates the release of new features.
-<br> DevOps bridges the gap between development and operations.
+DevOps bridges the gap between development and operations.
-<br> Observability helps us understand the system’s behavior in production.
+Observability helps us understand the system’s behavior in production.
-<br> Scalability means the system can handle increasing traffic.
+Scalability means the system can handle increasing traffic.
-<br> Resilience ensures recovery from failures.
+Resilience ensures recovery from failures.
-<br> Load balancing distributes traffic evenly among servers.
+Load balancing distributes traffic evenly among servers.
-<br> Fault tolerance allows the system to keep working even if one part fails.
+Fault tolerance allows the system to keep working even if one part fails.
-<br> Infrastructure as Code (IaC) lets us manage servers using versioned scripts.
+Infrastructure as Code (IaC) lets us manage servers using versioned scripts.
-<br> We use a service mesh to handle communication between microservices.
+We use a service mesh to handle communication between microservices.
 >
 ## [TAG CLOUD]
 > Cloud Computing (AWS, GCP, Azure)